 2017: Nathan Sawaya, Contemporary Artist working in LEGO® bricks, Arts Education Advocate and Founder of Art Revolution

 Creator of THE ART OF THE BRICK and renowned LEGO® brick artist, Nathan Sawaya is the first to utilize the toy as an art medium.
 Sawaya believes that “Art is not optional.
 It’s as important as breathing and eating.”
 He founded Art Revolution for the purpose of making art a priority in our schools and in our homes.
 He is the author of two best-selling books and his touring exhibition, THE ART OF THE BRICK, opens at the Oregon Museum of Science and Industry in Portland on February 17, 2017 and is rated by CNN as one of the world’s “Must See Exhibitions.”
-Nathan Sawaya’s artwork has grabbed the attention of art critics and pop culture novices alike.
-His contemporary pieces are both beautiful and playful as he meticulously and thoroughly designs and places each brick to transform the pieces into works of art.
-His devotion to scale and color perfection while incorporating the way he conceptualizes the action of the subject matter, enables him to elevate the world’s most popular toy to fine art status.
+Nathan Sawaya’s artwork has grabbed the attention of art critics and pop culture enthusiasts alike.
+His contemporary pieces are both beautiful and playfully meticulous, transforming ordinary blocks into works of art through thoughtful design.
+His devotion to scale and color perfection while incorporating the way he conceptualizes the action of the subject matter, enables him to elevate the world’s most popular toy to a fine art status.

 Most recently playing as a tight end on the Super Bowl winning Denver Broncos, Vernon Davis joined the NFL as a tight end for the San Francisco 49ers in 2006.
 He was drafted from the University of Maryland where he played football and majored in Studio Art.
 Throughout his celebrated football career, Davis maintained his connection to fine art as an avid painter, art collector and philanthropist.
 In 2010 he funded the Vernon Davis Visual Arts Scholarship Fund and, later, the Vernon Davis Foundation for the Arts to promote arts education and art appreciation among youth from disadvantaged backgrounds.
 The foundation provides scholarships to dedicated art students and grants to nonprofits whose programs share similar ideals.